 To be exempt from double taxation in the UK, you must show that you are a German resident who has previously paid income tax there.
 You’ll need to make arrangements with HMRC (Her Majesty’s Revenue and Customs).

-If you a person works and lives in Germany for more than six months a year, that person is considered a tax resident.
+If a person works and lives in Germany for more than six months a year, that person is considered a tax resident.
 This implies that Germany will be able to tax that person’s earnings.
-However, if that person still has strong links to the UK and visits there often, he/she may be deemed a UK resident as well as a German resident.
+However, if that person still has strong links to the UK and often visits there, they may be deemed a UK and a German resident.

-The main problem is that there are a number of technical considerations that go into determining whether or not you will be deemed a UK resident in the future.
+The main problem is that there are several technical considerations that go into determining whether or not you will be deemed a UK resident in the future.
 Simply put, if you spend less than 46 days in the UK every year – as measured by your physical presence in the nation at midnight – you are unlikely to be regarded as a UK resident.

 If you spend between 46 and 182 days in the UK each year, your residency status will be determined by factors such as whether you have a spouse or minor children in the UK, whether you were considered a UK resident in the previous three years, whether you work full-time overseas or have ‘substantial’ employment in the UK, and whether you have ‘accessible’ housing in the UK.
 Finally, you will be deemed a tax resident if you spend more than 183 days in the UK each year.

 You might be wondering why all these intricacies matter.
 Even though a person might live in Germany, you may be deemed a dual resident if you have to spend a significant amount of time in the UK.